“….In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ” (2 Thess 2:8).

 No wonder so many Greeks were drawn to the gospel!
 They now saw a different afterlife; they saw into an eternity that was so far removed from the dread-filled view of their own religion that they could see into infinity and themselves being in the presence of the God who had delivered them from their fear of death, and from death itself; and who destroyed “him who had the power of death, that is, the devil” (Heb 2:14).

 They saw a God who had become a man and who came to rescue them.
-They were used to the gods and goddesses becoming human, usually in order to consort with humans and seduce them into sexual relations; far different this God, this Jesus, than the capricious, often cruel, gods of their old religion.
+They were used to the idea of gods and goddesses becoming human, usually in order to consort with humans and seduce them into sexual relations; far different this God, this Jesus, than the capricious, often cruel, gods of their old religion.

 “And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.
 And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.
 And he that sat upon the throne said, Behold, I make all things new” (Rev 21:1-5).

 “Analytical Greek Lexicon”, Samuel Bagster and Sons, 72, Marylebone Lane, London, W.1, reprinted 1967, 1971

 “Believer’s Bible Commentary 2nd edition” by William MacDonald ed.
 Art Farstad, Commentary on Daniel, copyright 2016, publ.
 Thomas Nelson, Nashville, Tennessee